Ikhiloya/CryptoRates/README.md

 **Version 1.0.0**

 # CryptoRates
-This app shows the current crypto currencies(Bitcoin and Ethereum) conversion rates to twenty(20) of the world's currencies as part of the Andela Learning Community Intermediate 2.0 Challenge
+This app shows the current crypto currencies(Bitcoin and Ethereum) conversion rates to twenty(20) of the world's currencies as part of the Andela Learning Community Intermediate Track 2.0 Challenge.

 _ _ _